CUBRID/cubrid-manual/en/admin/index.rst

 The database management utilities are as follows:

-*   Creating database, adding volume, and deleting datbase
+*   Creating database, adding volume, and deleting database

     *   cubrid createdb
     *   cubrid addvoldb